databricks/zerobus-sdk-py/examples/README.md

 # Zerobus SDK Examples

-This directory contains runnable example applications demonstrating both synchronous and asynchronous usage of the Zerobus Ingest SDK for Python.
+This directory contains runnable example applications demonstrating both synchronous and asynchronous usage of the Zerobus Ingest SDK for Python, with examples for both both record type modes: **protobuf** and **JSON**.

 For complete SDK documentation including installation, API reference, and configuration details, see the [main README](../README.md).